SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 4. 100

 ### Bonded Terms
-Bonded terms describe interactions between atoms within molecules.
+Let's take a look at potentials used to describe interactions between atoms within molecules.
+Bonded terms describe such interactions.
 Bonded terms include several types of interactions, such as bond stretching terms, angle bending terms, dihedral or torsional terms, improper dihedrals, and coupling terms.
 {: .self_study_text :}

 #### The bond potential